Inclusion Maine Conference

 Speakers:

-Breakout Session #2: Resource Ecosystems for Youth and Student Voices
+Breakout Session #2: Resource Ecosystems for Young Professionals

 Effective workforce inclusion relies on coordinated support systems beyond the workplace.
 This session highlights partnerships with training providers, community organizations, and support networks that help employees succeed and remain engaged.
 Attendees will explore how integrated resource ecosystems strengthen retention and performance outcomes.